Frontier Research Institute for Interdisciplinary Sciences

 || International Recruitment of Fixed-Term Assistant Professors from All Research Areas

-Every year, the Frontier Research Institute for Interdisciplinary Science (FRIS) recruits young researchers from all research areas as assistant professors (about 7 positions, 5-year term) of the Creative Interdisciplinary Research Division.
+Every year, the Frontier Research Institute for Interdisciplinary Science (FRIS) recruits young researchers from all research areas as assistant professors (about 7 positions, 5-year term until 2025, and 7-year term from 2026) of the Creative Interdisciplinary Research Division.
 Successful applicants will be required to promote world-class interdisciplinary research by integrating various fields as a principal investigator (PI) in six research categories (1.
 Material and Energy, 2.
 Life and Environment, 3.
 Information and System, 4.
 Device and Technology, 5.
 Human and Society, 6.
 Advanced Basic Science), with the ambition to pioneer new academic fields, and actively collaborate with domestic and international researchers and research institutions.

 Independent Research Environment/Promoting World-Class Research